 Operating risk should be stable, but the firm can change its financial leverage This can affect both the cost of equtiy and capital.

+ghts and vidends.
 When will the firm become a mature fiirm, and what are the potential roadblocks?